-The Australian Geomechanics Society will be running a Geotechnical Mapping one-day training course at selected Chapters from August 2016.
+The Australian Geomechanics Society will be running a one-day Geotechnical Mapping training course from April 2020.

 This course is intended to complement existing courses offered by the AGS.
 The skills developed in the Soil and Rock Logging course are directly relevant to this course and the skills developed in this course are directly relevant to the successful completion of the Geology for Engineers and Engineering Geology courses.

 Students who complete the course should be able to: